2012 United States Senate elections: Mississippi

 Incumbent Republican Roger Wicker won re-election to his first full term over Democrat Albert N. Gore.
-Former U.S. representative Roger Wicker was appointed by Governor Haley Barbour after then-incumbent Trent Lott retired at the end of 2007.
+Former U.S. representative Roger Wicker was appointed by Governor Haley Barbour after then-incumbent Trent Lott resigned at the end of 2007.
 A 2008 special election was later scheduled to determine who would serve the remainder of the term.
-Then-U.S. Sen. Roger Wicker defeated former Mississippi Governor Ronnie Musgrove with 54.96% of the vote in the special election and will be up for re-election in 2012.
-This would've been Trent Lott's fifth term as senator had he remained in office.
+Wicker defeated former Mississippi Governor Ronnie Musgrove with 54.96% of the vote in the special election.

 Missouri

 Incumbent Democrat Claire McCaskill was unopposed in her primary and U.S. Representative Todd Akin won the Republican nomination with a plurality in a close three-way race.
 McCaskill was re-elected to a second term.

 Time featured the race in their Senate article.
 Similar to other races, the article mentioned how McCaskill was fading in pre-election polls, and she was considered the most vulnerable/endangered Democratic incumbent that year.
 But Akin's comments about a woman's body preventing pregnancy if it was "legitimate rape" quickly shot McCaskill back up, winning her the election.

 The Republican primary, held August 7, 2012, was one of the three most anticipated of summer 2012.
-This was due to the projected closeness of the Federal races in the 'Show-Me State' in November 2012, and the potential to change the control of the Senate in January 2013.
+This was due to the projected closeness of the Federal races in Missouri in November 2012, and the potential to change the control of the Senate in January 2013.
 Democrats believed that Todd Akin would be the weakest among the likely challengers for the Senate seat, and ads attacking him as "too conservative" were largely viewed as a veiled support for his nomination.

 While making remarks on rape and abortion on August 19, 2012, Akin made the claim that women victims of what he described as "legitimate rape" rarely experience pregnancy from rape.
 In an interview aired on St. Louis television station KTVI-TV, Aiken was asked his views on whether women who became pregnant due to rape should have the option of abortion.
 He replied:

 Well you know, people always want to try to make that as one of those things, well how do you, how do you slice this particularly tough sort of ethical question.
 First of all, from what I understand from doctors, that's really rare.
 If it's a legitimate rape, the female body has ways to try to shut that whole thing down.

 But let's assume that maybe that didn't work or something.
 I think there should be some punishment, but the punishment ought to be on the rapist and not attacking the child.